duanxiaoni/cost-effective-subjective-assessment-dataset/readme.md

 	- gender: the annotator's gender.
 We only recruited female or male annotators in our study.
 	- political: the annotator's political affiliation (Democrat, Republican and Independent).

-3. pilot_females.csv contains the collected annotations from **female** annotators in the pilot study.
+3. pilot.annotations.csv contains the collected annotations from annotators in the pilot study.
 	- workerId: the identifier of annotators on Prolific.
 To protect the identity of annotators, we replace their identifiers with randomly generated strings.
 	- comment: the ID of comment in our study.
 	- answer: the direct annotation of female annotators in the pilot study.
 1: toxic, -1: non-toxic.

-4. pilot_males.csv contains the collected annotations from **male** annotators in the pilot study.
+	- race: the annotator's race.
-	- workerId: the identifier of annotators on Prolific.
-To protect the identity of annotators, we replace their identifiers with randomly generated strings.
+	- age: the annotator's age.
-	- comment: the ID of comment in our study.
+	- gender: the annotator's gender.
+We only recruited female or male annotators in our study.
-	- answer: the direct annotation of male annotators in the pilot study.
-1: toxic, -1: non-toxic.
+	- political: the annotator's political affiliation.

 #### Reference
 <a id="1">[1]</a>